Advertisement

 It’s always nice to be able to respond to the locals in their language and reciprocate their kindness.

-Lisbon is really a magnificent place to visit.
-And 4 days will never be enough.
 So, enjoy your time, immerse yourself in this beautiful culture, try their award-winning cuisine, and start planning your next visit.

 You will want to come back for more.